-One of the most extensive safety measures PT Freeport Indonesia (PTFI) has implemented is the addition of refuge chambers and refuge chamber upgrade for safety, located in many different locations in the underground mines.
+One of the most extensive safety measures PT Freeport Indonesia (PTFI) has implemented refuge chambers and refuge chamber upgrades for safety, located in many different locations in the underground mines.

-Working conditions in an underground mine can be extremely dangerous.
-There are numerous safety risks that can arise; including rockfall, wet muck, fires, cave structure support collapse, exposure to the explosive material, and exposure to poisonous gases.
+Working conditions in an underground mine can be hazardous.
+Numerous safety risks can arise, including rockfall, wet muck, fires, cave structure support collapse, exposure to the explosive material, and exposure to poisonous gases.

-PT Freeport Indonesia (PTFI) continue the effort to maintain the motto “Safety First, Production will Follow” in its underground mine operation as the biggest and longest underground mine in Indonesia.
+PT Freeport Indonesia (PTFI) continues to maintain the motto “Safety First; Production will Follow” in its underground mine operation as the biggest and longest underground mine in Indonesia.
 For this reason, extra safety measures have been identified and implemented.

 Upgrading Older Refuge Chambers to Meet New Safety Targets

 In January 2016, two MineARC technical experts started upgrading the 17 existing Series I and II Refuge Chambers to the most recent Series IV.

 “The previous series does not have voice prompt technology.
 The latest series is more user-friendly – there is a bilingual voice prompt.
 This voice prompt goes through every procedural step to activate the refuge chamber,” explained Oo Ye Htut Thant Zin, MineARC Technical Expert familiarly known as Ye.

 Ye continues to explain that additional changes to the scrubber besides the user-friendly instructional voice prompts include more compact chemical packaging and a digital display for temperature, oxygen, and gas levels.
 Overall, the latest series provides a more straightforward activation system for its occupants.